YSCEDC/.github/profile/README.md

-The YSFlight Community Edition Development Committee is responsible for developing and maintaining the community built derivative of Soni Yamakawa's YSFlight Simulator.
+The YSFlight Community Edition Development Committee is responsible for developing and maintaining the community built derivative of Soji Yamakawa's YSFlight Simulator.